MythX744/RD_Project/README.md

 # Hyperspectral Image Analysis with Deep Learning Models

 This repository contains implementations and results of various deep learning models applied to hyperspectral image analysis, specifically for semantic segmentation tasks.
-The models include UNet, DeepLab, and Multi-Layer Perceptrons (MLPs) with different optimizations, such as MRMR feature selection and coefficient adjustments.
+The models include UNet, DeepLab, and Multi-Layer Perceptrons (MLPs) with different band selection techniques, such as Maximum Relevance - Minimize Redudndancy (mRMR) and Deflection COefficient.

 ---